 The Lifetime Learning Credit

 If you’re already out of school, you might be eligible for a valuable tax deduction even though you don’t qualify for student loan tax credits anymore.
-“Every year, you can deduct up to $2,500 of student loan interest,” Swyter said.
+For each year you pay your loans, you can deduct up to $2,500 of student loan interest.

 - If you owed $1,000 in taxes and receive a $500 credit, you’d subtract the credit from your taxes due.
 Your new tax bill would be $1,000 (taxes due) – $500 (credit) = $500.
 Your savings is $500.